pytest-dev/pytest-factoryboy/README.rst

 Factory Fixture
 ---------------

 Factory fixtures allow using factories without importing them.
-Name convention is lowercase-underscore class name.
+The fixture name convention is to use the lowercase-underscore form of the class name.

 .. code-block:: python